Let a Philadelphia Long Term Disability Claim Attorney Help with Your Benefits Application

 Have Your Employer Complete The Employer Statement

-Provide Any Other Pertinent Information and Keep Your Philadelphia Long Term Disability Insurance Law Firm Informed
+Provide Any Other Pertinent Information and Keep Your Philadelphia Long Term Disability Insurance Claim Attorney Informed

 Your goal is to provide your disability insurance company with all the information needed to conduct a thorough review of your claim for disability insurance benefits and render a favorable decision on your behalf.
 Any additional information or documentation that will further your goal should be included with your application for long term disability insurance benefits.
 An example of this is a completed and signed authorization form allowing your disability insurance company to request copies of your medical records from any of your treating physicians.